 Note: If you can’t open the php-local.ini file, this means you haven’t followed STEP 3 in this article.

-After ; Edit this file to override php.ini directives and restart the container add these two lines below then save the file.
+After the first line, copy paste these lines below, then save the file.
 Follow the instructions in the image below.

 upload_max_filesize = 5G